July 15, 2006

 Truthfully, he liked Finn.
 He was the right match for his headstrong daughter.
 They would be excellent partners.
 He simply enjoyed teasing his daughter especially considering he couldn't believe she was old enough to be a bride.

 Later that night when he was dancing with his wife to celebrate the second of their children to marry, he struggled to keep his emotions under control.
-Hermione understood all too well the moments he had infrequently.
+Hermione understood all too well the episodes he had infrequently.
 They were lingering effects of too many years spent having all happiness and joy sucked out of him from dementors.
 He struggled believing that his life was not a figment of his demented mind at times.
 Once he had a fear that he was still stuck in the freezing cell and his beautiful wife and children were not real, but simply something he constructed in his mind to keep the dementors at bay.

 Hermione placed both of her slim hands on each of his cheeks.
 She forced his eyes to meet hers.
 Even with streaks of gray nestled amongst her wild curls, he had yet to see a more beautiful woman.
 With soft whispers of assurances, he slowly came back to himself.
-These moments usually only happened when he was experiencing intense joy.
+Those moments usually only happened when he was experiencing intense joy.
 The first time it happened was only days after they brought Misha home from St. Mungo's.
 He stood over his crib and sobbed, fearing that he was losing his mind.
 Hermione had somehow understood exactly what he needed.

 "I'm sorry, lyubimaya," he whispered, allowing her to wipe the tears from his cheeks.
 "I forgot there for a moment."